open-siege/siege-studio/README.md

     * A-10 Tank Killer 1.5
     * Nova 9
 * DYN
-    * Aces of Europe
+    * Aces of the Pacific
-    * Aces of the Deep
+    * Aces over Europe

 Soon there will be extractBmf.py and extractDyn.py.